ucarion/urlpath/README.md

 # urlpath [![GoDoc Badge][badge]][godoc]

-`urlpath` is a Golang library for matching paths against a template.
+`urlpath` is a Golang library for matching paths against a template, or constructing paths using a template.
 It's meant for applications that take in REST-like URL paths, and need to validate and extract data from those paths.

 [badge]: https://godoc.org/github.com/ucarion/urlpath?status.svg
 [godoc]: https://godoc.org/github.com/ucarion/urlpath